COMPARE TO OTHER COMPONENTS

 End Using

 We can extract data from the image with the highest OCR accuracy by using the code mentioned above.
-Additionally, IronOCR facilitates the conversion of text extracted from handwritten documents into editable file formats, including Word.
+Additionally, IronOCR facilitates the conversion of text extracted from documents into editable file formats, including Word.
 The scanned document can also be turned into a searchable PDF by us.
 With IronOCR, the outcome can be stored in various OCR output formats.
 To learn more about the code refer here.

 Source Image: